a7medkamel/eb2/README.md

 - [ ] powder room door needs a little sanding / finish (there is a large X mark on it)

 ## Completed
+- [x] Look at inspection report with Ahmed
+- [x] some drywalls beads are peeling, some from water damage, some on their own (nails poping)
+- [x] laundry room door doesn't close / latch (less during summer, more during other month)
 - [x] trim missing for gas shutoff valve
 - [x] wrong size shower handle holder guest bathroom
 - [x] droopy shower handle in master tub